Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 The most common thing you can have is Antikristo, a traditional technique of cooking meat (which can be lamb and, sometimes, goat).

-How do Cretans prepare Antikristo: Before putting the meat on this special grill, it is prepared by cutting it into four pieces (goulidia).
-They add salt and then place the pieces on big skewers.
-The skewers are arranged around the fire in a circle, oftentimes taking into consideration the direction of the wind.
+The skewers are arranged around the fire in a circle, often taking into consideration the direction of the wind.

-Other factors that influence the way the meat is slowly-cooked include the intensity of the fire and the distance between the meat and the fire.
+Other factors that influence how the meat is slowly cooked include the intensity of the fire and the distance between the meat and the fire.

-This way, the meat cooks slowly (up to 5-7 hours) in its fat with the heat coming from the flames instead of coals.
+This way, the meat cooks slowly (up to 5-7 hours) in its fat with the flames’s heat instead of the coals’ heat.

-According to the tradition, local shepherds are experts in this cooking method and it is said that it originally originated in the slopes of the Psiloritis Mountain, in Rethymnon, but today is used all over Crete.
+According to the tradition, local shepherds are experts in this cooking method.
+It is said that it originated on the slopes of the Psiloritis Mountain in Rethymnon.
+Today, it is still used all over Crete.

 Sfakian Pita

-Sometimes served as a snack with a glass of tsikoudia and other times as a dessert after a good meal, Sfakian pita is one of the most common dishes you can find in the White Mountains, around the area of Sfakia, especially.
+Sometimes served as a snack with a glass of tsikoudia and other times as a dessert after a good meal, Sfakian pita is one of the most common dishes in the White Mountains, especially around the area of Sfakia.

 The thin pie is filled with goat soft cheese, usually myzithra, and served warm and drizzled with abundant thyme honey, also characteristic of the area.